JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 Green source sets are actually created and present in the project, while gray ones from the default template are ignored.
-As you can see, The Kotlin Gradle plugin hasn't created the `watchos` source set, for example, because there are no WatchOS targets in the project.
+As you can see, The Kotlin Gradle plugin hasn't created the `watchos` source set, for example, because there are no watchOS targets in the project.

-If you add a WatchOS target, like `watchosArm64`, the `watchos` source set is created, and the code from `apple`, `native`, and `common` source sets is compiled to `watchosArm64` as well.
+If you add a watchOS target, like `watchosArm64`, the `watchos` source set is created, and the code from `apple`, `native`, and `common` source sets is compiled to `watchosArm64` as well.

 > In this example, `apple` and `native` source sets compile only to `iosArm64` and `iosSimulatorArm64` targets.